 1. Coal-Tar Driveway Sealant

-If you plan to seal your blacktop driveway, avoid coal-tar based sealants.
-They contain polycyclic aromatic hydrocarbons, or PAHs, which studies suggest can be carcinogenic, toxic, and mutagenic.
+If you plan to seal your blacktop driveway this spring, avoid coal-tar based sealants.
+They contain polycyclic aromatic hydrocarbons–PAHs—which studies suggest can be carcinogenic, toxic, and mutagenic.
 When rainwater and other precipitation hit your driveway, the toxic chemicals run off into your yard and into your local drinking water supply.
 In fact, this situation has been compared to dumping quarts of motor oil right down a storm drain.

 2. Synthetic Pesticides

-Chemical weed and bug killers both fit under this category and should be avoided both inside and outside of your house.
-(And don't fall for the ones that pretend to be "natural.")
-Researchers link herbicides to various forms of cancer, including non-Hodgkin’s lymphoma, and insecticides have been connected to brain damage in kids.
-“Resolve not to use pesticides on lawns and gardens,” says Phil Landrigan, MD, an internationally recognized leader in public health, director of Mount Sinai's Children's Environmental Health Center, and Rodale.com advisor.
-“A few dandelions or buttercups or other little flowers in the middle of the lawn are not unsightly.”
+Chemical weed and bug killers fit under this category and should be avoided both inside and outside of your house—and dont' fall for the ones that pretend to be "natural."
+Researchers link herbicides to various forms of cancer—including non-Hodgkin’s lymphoma—insecticides have been connected to brain damage in kids.
+It has been found that there is even a Pesticide That's Being Linked To Alzheimer's—so avoid using them around your home in order to keep you, your family, and your environment safe.
+“This is a good time of the year to resolve not to use pesticides on lawns and gardens,” says Phil Landrigan, MD, an internationally recognized leader in public health, director of Mount Sinai's Children's Environmental Health Center, and Rodale.com advisor.
+“A few dandelions or buttercups or other little flowers in the middle of the lawn are not unsightly."

-If you’re dead-set on the idea of a perfect grassy lawn, get out there and weed by hand or with other organic methods.
-The extra exercise will help you burn off your winter love handles.
+If you’re dead-set on the idea of a perfect grassy lawn, get out there and weed by hand or with Organic Weed Control Methods—extra bonus: the added exercise will help you burn off your winter love handles.

 3. Antibacterial Soap

-Better Alternative: Good old-fashioned soap and warm water will kill just as many germs, studies have shown.
+Better Alternative: Studies have shown that good old-fashioned soap and warm water will kill just as many germs.
 If you must use a hand sanitizer, pick one that’s alcohol-based and doesn’t list triclosan or other chemicals on its label.

 4. Synthetic Fragrances

 Better Alternative: Go the unscented route whenever possible, especially with soaps and detergents.
-Avoid any kind of air freshener or deodorizer, including sprays, gels, solid disks, and oils, suggests Anne Steinemann, PhD, a University of Washington researcher who focuses on water quality and fragrances in consumer products.
+Avoid any kind of air freshener or deodorizer—including sprays, gels, solid disks, and oils—suggests Anne Steinemann, PhD, University of Washington researcher who focuses on water quality and fragrances in consumer products.
 “These products do not clean or disinfect the air, but they do add hazardous chemicals to the air we breath,” she says.
 “Instead of chemical air fresheners, freshen the air with better ventilation and by setting out some baking soda,” she suggests.
-You also can place a bowl of white vinegar in a room to dispel a funky smell.
+Another natural air freshener that you can try in your home is placing a bowl of white vinegar in a room to dispel a funky smell.

 5. Harsh Cleaning Products